 On arrival: When you arrive at ISH for the first time (or after a trip away from ISH), the Duty Manager will take your temperature, ask you to sanitise your hands and complete a short health questionnaire.
-Depending on the place from where you have travelled, your vaccine status, and subject to room availability, you may be asked to self-isolate in a single / ensuite room for 10 days.
+You will also be asked to show a recent negative covid test result.
+Depending on the place from where you have travelled, your vaccine status, and subject to room availability, you may be asked to self-isolate in a single / ensuite room for up to 10 days.
+If arriving from outside the UK, additional tests will be required and you should show the results of these tests to the Duty Manager (email email@example.com).
 If you are required to self-isolate and remain confined to your room, meals will be brought to you and you will not be permitted to leave your room until the quarantine period has ended.
-The quarantine requirement is only applicable to certain countries: https://www.gov.uk/guidance/coronavirus-covid-19-travel-corridors#countries-and-territories-with-no-self-isolation-on-arrival-in-england
+You can check your situation on this webpage: https://www.gov.uk/guidance/coronavirus-covid-19-travel-corridors#countries-and-territories-with-no-self-isolation-on-arrival-in-england

 If you intend to be away from ISH for a period of time, please notify the Dean of Student Life (firstname.lastname@example.org) with details of the dates when you will be away and your location.